ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-sys.md

 ### Notes on upgrading to vSphere 7
 {: #vc_orderinginstance-vsphere-v6-7-upgrade}

-For vCenter Server instances with vSphere 6.7, upgrading to vSphere 7 is supported for selected configurations.
+For instances with vSphere 6.7, upgrading to vSphere 7 is supported for selected configurations.
 If you want to use vSphere 7, you can:
 * Deploy a new vSphere 7 instance and migrate your current workloads to the new instance.
 * [Contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support) for assistance with your upgrade process.